pulumi/docs/reference/pkg/python/pulumi_gcp/sql/index.md

 <code class="descname">region</code><em class="property"> = None</em><a class="headerlink" href="#pulumi_gcp.sql.DatabaseInstance.region" title="Permalink to this definition">¶</a></dt>
 <dd><p>The region the instance will sit in.
 Note, first-generation Cloud SQL instance
-regions do not line up with the Google Compute Engine (GCE) regions, and Cloud SQL is not available in all regions - choose from one of the options listed [here](<a class="reference external" href="https://cloud.google.com/sql/docs/mysql/instance-locations">https://cloud.google.com/sql/docs/mysql/instance-locations</a>).
+regions do not line up with the Google Compute Engine (GCE) regions, and Cloud SQL is not available in all regions - choose from one of the options listed <a class="reference external" href="https://cloud.google.com/sql/docs/mysql/instance-locations">here</a>.
 A valid region must be provided to use this resource.
 If a region is not provided in the resource definition, the provider region will be used instead, but this will be an apply-time error for all first-generation instances <em>and</em> for second-generation instances if the provider region is not supported with Cloud SQL.
-If you choose not to provide the <cite>region</cite> argument for this resource, make sure you understand this.</p>
+If you choose not to provide the <code class="docutils literal notranslate"><span class="pre">region</span></code> argument for this resource, make sure you understand this.</p>
 </dd></dl>

 <dl class="attribute">